mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## Basic form

-This is what a very, very basic Java program looks like
+A very basic Java program looks like this:

 ```java
 class Main {